Zabir-A/Zabir-A/README.md

-### Hi there, I'm Zabir.
-A full stack developer, music producer & tech enthusiast.
+### Hi there, I'm Zabir, a recent graduate from BCIT specialized in full-stack development.

 <!--
 **Zabir-A/Zabir-A** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.